cosmos72/hyperluminal-mem/README.md

     ;; lots of output...
     CL-USER> (use-package :hlmem)

-If all goes well, this will load Hyperluminal-MEM and its dependencies, CFFI, OSICAT and STMX.
+If all goes well, this will load Hyperluminal-mem and its dependencies, CFFI, OSICAT and STMX.

 ### Troubleshooting